GigiLi89/memobook-drfapi/README.md

 Secret key, Database url and cloudinary url are stored safely in env.py and config vars (Heroku).
 This will not show in Github repository.

+# Testing
+The testing was made and documented in a seperate file.
+Please find the testing documentation here: